Saint Paul, Minnesota: Neighborhoods

-Saint Paul's Department of Planning and Economic Development divides Saint Paul into seventeen Planning Districts, created in 1979 to allow neighborhoods to participate in governance and use Community Development Block Grants.
+Saint Paul's Department of Planning and Economic Development divides Saint Paul into 17 Planning Districts, created in 1979 to allow neighborhoods to participate in governance and use Community Development Block Grants.
 With a funding agreement directly from the city, the councils share a pool of funds.
 The councils have significant land-use control, a voice in guiding development, and they organize residents.
-The boundaries are adjusted depending on population changes; as such, they sometimes overlap established neighborhoods.
-Though these neighborhoods changed over time, preservationists have saved many of their historically significant structures.
+The planning districts mostly represent traditional neighborhoods and combinations of smaller neighborhoods within the city.

 The city's 17 Planning Districts are: